brave-intl/publishers/README.md

 bundle exec rake ssl:generate
 ```

+Note: If you are running in the docker context you can just manually execute the lines found in `lib/tasks/ssl.rake`.
+The task is just
+a convenience wrapper for openssl cert generation.

 When you first visit the application in a browser you may need to add an
 exception to trust this self-signed certificate.
 Sometimes this is under an
 "advanced" or "proceed" link.